encoredev/encore/docs/develop/cli-reference.md

 $ encore db shell <database-name> [--env=<name>]
 ```

+`encore db shell` defaults to read-only permissions.
+Use `--write`, `--admin` and `--superuser` flags to modify which permissions you connect with.

 #### Connection URI

 Outputs a database connection string for `<database-name>`.
 Defaults to connecting to your local environment.
 Specify --env to connect to another environment.